biosustain/co/docs/index.rst

 be updated with a more accurate sequence while maintaining the relationship to the component's child component.
 Most likely, versions will be hashes of the mutations that make up a component.

+Also planned is a *storage* interface that can be implemented to automatically save, load and look up parts in different backends.

 Indices and tables
 ==================